-The Doctor of Nursing Practice (DNP) at Felician College prepares students to integrate nursing science as the basis for the highest level of nursing practice.
+The Doctor of Nursing Practice (DNP) at Felician University prepares students to integrate nursing science as the basis for the highest level of nursing practice.
 Students are prepared through organizational and systems leadership to utilize systems thinking as a framework for quality improvement initiatives and organizational change initiatives, and critically analyze current evidence to improve practice.

 The DNP features a carefully constructed curriculum based upon the American Association of Colleges of Nursing’s (AACN) Essentials of Doctoral Education for Advanced Nursing Practice and the American Organization of Nurse Executive’s (AONE) core competencies for nurse executives.
 In eight 12 week sessions, spanning just over two years, students can complete the 40 credits and designated practicum hours for their DNP project to earn their doctorate.
 The theoretical content of the program is offered online via computer-mediated instruction from faculty certified in distance education, providing an education experience that offers flexibility and convenience to working professionals.
 The program features two on-campus, credit-bearing residencies, providing periods of close work and personal attention with our committed faculty.

 Students choose to complete a track which focuses either on Advanced Practice or Executive Leadership, preparing them for leadership roles in a variety of settings.
 The curriculum culminates in an intensive and rigorous DNP project which emphasizes key competence areas.
 These include translation of research, evaluation of evidence, application of clinical innovations to advance healthcare delivery, and dissemination of knowledge to improve healthcare outcomes.